Months after blasting ‘Justice League’ director Joss Whedon on Twitter, Cyborg actor Ray Fisher has been dropped from ‘The Flash’ movie cast.

 The actor went on to explain that he had written to WarnerMedia on Dec.
 30 saying that he could not work with President of DC Films Walter Hamada.
 “I cannot — with a clear conscience — participate in any production association with the current President of DC Films, Walter Hamada, he wrote, alleging that the executive had purposefully attempted “to undermine the Justice League investigation.”
 In July 2020, Ray went viral for speaking out against Justice League director Joss Whedon, 56, claiming his treatment of the cast and crew was “gross, abusive, unprofessional and completely unacceptable.”
 In Ray’s most recent essay, he noted his character’s role was “much larger than a cameo” in the new Flash film, which stars Ezra Miller in the title role.

 Joss Wheadon’s on-set treatment of the cast and crew of Justice League was gross, abusive, unprofessional, and completely unacceptable.

 He was enabled, in many ways, by Geoff Johns and Jon Berg.

 — Ray Fisher (@ray8fisher) July 1, 2020

-1. He spoke out against Joss Whedon before.
+1. He spoken out against Joss Whedon more than once.
 On Monday, June 29, Ray reposted of a video of himself from Comic-Con 2017 speaking about Joss after he stepped in for director Zack Snyder to finish Justice League.
 “I’d like to take a moment to forcefully retract every bit of this statement,” Ray tweeted.
 In the original video, Ray said: “Joss is a good guy, and Zack picked a good person to clean up and finish up for him,” while sitting next to co-star Jason Momoa Zack originally stepped away from the film due to a family death.